-The Research Intern will prototype and productionize research mechanisms in AI and cryptography, collaborating with engineering to impact real-world applications.
+As a Research Intern, you will prototype and productionize research in AI and cryptographic schemes, collaborating with teams for real-world impact.

 About Ritual